Sage-Bionetworks/mhealthtools/README.md

 to install these system dependencies, then retry the above `devtools` command.

-If you are still having issues installing `seewave`, it may be necessary to also install the `rgl` library system-wide.
+If you are still having issues installing `seewave`, it may be necessary to also install the `rgl` library.

 ```
 $ apt install r-cran-rgl